Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Introduction

-We study the extraction of high-level features from large-scale MAEs trained on microscopy images of cells that have been perturbed in genetic and small molecule perturbations screens \citep{fay2023rxrx3}.
-Understanding the morphological changes induced by genetic and small molecule perturbations is an inherently difficult and fundamental problem that plays a crucial role in drug discovery \citep{celik2022biological}.
-Recent progress in this field using machine learning has been made by building similarity maps of genetic perturbations via cosine-similarities of post-processed representations from MAEs \citep{kraus2024masked,celik2022biological,lazar2024high}.
-However, a limitation of these deep learning-based methods is that we only gain limited insights about the morphological changes arising from the perturbations: we can tell whether two perturbations are similar (or dissimilar) via cosine similarity, but we cannot tell \textit{why} (or the ways in which) they are different.
-That is, we collapse the multidimensional representations down to a single score.
+In this work, we study the extraction of high-level features from large-scale MAEs trained on microscopy images from a cell screening campaign containing cells that have been modulated with genetic and/or small molecule perturbations \citep{fay2023rxrx3}.
+Understanding the morphological changes induced by such perturbations is an inherently difficult and fundamental problem that plays a crucial role in drug discovery \citep{celik2024PLOSbuilding}.
+Recent progress in this field has been made by using machine learning to learn representations of perturbations based on their corresponding cell images (Figure~\ref{fig:graphical_abstract}A).
+One direction to analyze their meaningfulness is to build relationship maps, such as by computing cosine similarities of post-processed MAE representations of cell images \citep{kraus2024masked,celik2024PLOSbuilding,lazar2024NATGENhigh,kenyon-dean2025vitally}.
+However, these deep learning-based methods provide limited insights about the morphological changes arising from the perturbations: we can tell whether two perturbations are similar (or dissimilar) via cosine similarity, but we cannot tell \textit{why} (or the ways in which) they are different.
+That is, we collapse the relationships between multidimensional representations down to a single score.

+If we are to use dictionary learning in this context, we need to address three questions.
+First, \textit{how do we extract sparse features from MAEs?} While it is possible to learn some features using TopK SAEs \citep{makhzani2013k, gao2024scaling}, we find that we achieve both better reconstruction and more selective features using an efficient variant of the matching pursuit algorithm \cite{mallat1993matching}.
+Our new proposed algorithm, Iterative Codebook Feature Learning~(ICFL, Figure~\ref{fig:graphical_abstract}B-C), naturally avoids ``dead'' features (\S~\ref{sec:codebook}), and is combined with PCA whitening on a control dataset which acts as a form of weak supervision (\S~\ref{sec:exp-setup}), to further improve selectivity of the extracted features (\S~\ref{sec:exp-results}).

+Second, given that MAEs are not supervised with text or any other labels or annotations, \textit{do we learn interesting concepts at all?} We find that the DL approaches extract a wide variety of semantically meaningful features.
+Some are relatively simple, like light leaks or dead cells, while others capture biologically-meaningful concepts (Figures~\ref{fig:graphical_abstract}D \& \ref{fig:visual_adherens_junctions}).